wajeht/commit/README.md

 $ sudo pacman -S jq git curl tail sed
 ```

-Once you have ensured that all the necessary tools are installed, navigate to any project directory that uses `git`.
-Within this directory, you can run the following command to execute the commit script:
+After confirming the installation of these tools, navigate to any project directory that uses `git`.
+Within this directory, execute the commit script with the following command:

 ```bash
 $ curl -s http://commit.jaw.dev/commit.sh | sh